StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

    :align: left

    "street_name_id", False, True, ``gen_random_uuid()``, "Unique identifier of each record."
-   "street_name_concatenated", False, False, "\"\"", "The official concatenation of all components of the street name."
+   "street_name_concatenated", False, False, "Unknown", "The official concatenation of all components of the street name."
    "street_direction_prefix", False, False, "", "A geographic direction that is part of the street name and precedes the street name body."
    "street_type_prefix", False, False, "", "The portion of the street name identifying the street type and precedes the street name body."
    "street_article", False, False, "", "An article that is part of the street name and precedes the street name body."
-   "street_name_body", False, False, "\"\"", "The portion of the street name that has the most identifying power, excluding the street direction prefix and suffix, street type prefix and suffix, and street article."
+   "street_name_body", False, False, "Unknown", "The portion of the street name that has the most identifying power, excluding the street direction prefix and suffix, street type prefix and suffix, and street article."
    "street_type_suffix", False, False, "", "The portion of the street name identifying the street type and succeeds the street name body."